-FTC.co asks Geoff Chang, curator of the Spurgeon Library and assistant professor of Historical Theology at Midwestern Seminary, “Why should local church members regularly read or think about church history?”
+FTC.co asked Geoff Chang, curator of the Spurgeon Library and assistant of Historical Theology at Midwestern Baptist Theological Seminary, whether Spurgeon would have adhered to the 9Marks of a healthy church.

 How Luther Helped My Depression

 I made it through that summer by reading the Psalms and dwelling on faith.
 It wasn’t my perfection or my knowledge that would please God.
 It wasn’t my works or my contributions that would earn God’s approval.
 It was only my faith.

 The Nicene Creed: Where Did it Come From?